jmont2307/kanban-board/README.md

 - `POST /api/tickets` - Create a new ticket
 - `PUT /api/tickets/:id` - Update a ticket
 - `DELETE /api/tickets/:id` - Delete a ticket

+## Credits

+This project was created with assistance from:
+- Online Learning Assistant
+- Claude
+- Google

 ## License